bschaepper/yaioc/README.md

 ### Container hierarchies

-A container can get access to components registered in a wrapped containers, but not vice-versa.
+A container can get access to components registered in wrapped containers, but not vice-versa.
 If you want to wrap multiple containers, pass in an array of containers

 ```javascript